-Policy Title Support for Learners

-Summary This policy provides an overview of the policies directly related to the supports that the College has in place for its learners.
+Policy Title Support for Learners Date Approved 17/12/2018 Effective From 02/01/2019 Monitor Dean of Academic Affairs / QA Committee Summary This policy provides an overview of the policies directly related to the supports that the College has in place for its learners.
 These supports cover both academic and non-academic issues and are intended for a diverse learner body.

-Revision History & Version 1 - 2019

-Purpose The purpose of this policy is to provide an overview of the learning supports that are made available by the College and the standards with which the College should maintain in this regard.
+Related Policies Revision History & Version 1 - 2019 Commencement Commencement Date (Version 1): 02/01/2020 Date & Date of Next Review Date of Next Review: Following Independent Assessment from Re- engagement process Purpose The purpose of this policy is to provide an overview of the learning supports that are made available by the College and the standards with which the College should maintain in this regard.
 It also is intended to outline how the learner perspective is incorporated in the College's management and operations, as well as the responsibilities of learners.

-Scope This policy applies to all learners on FET and HET programmes of Dorset and reasonable manner.
+Scope This policy applies to all learners on FET and HET programmes of Dorset College.
+Policy Statement Dorset College recognises that it has a duty to support its learners in a fair and reasonable manner.
 It also acknowledges that the College must ensure that its support provision is transparent, that learners are informed of these, and that the learner perspective is taken into account.
 Furthermore, the College also recognises the importance of outlining to learners how it expects its learners to conduct themselves.
 The policies in this section are intended to provide detail and clarity to these areas.

-College.

-Policy Statement Dorset College recognises that it has a duty to support its learners in a fair